-What I'm about to share is how I examine the Scriptures when I am seeking what God has to say as I write.
+This article covers how I examine the Scriptures whenever I am seeking God on any given matter, especially those topics I write about.
 Most of it is common sense.
-Unfortunately, common sense seems to leave many theologians when it comes to the Scriptures and it is both amazing and appalling to see some of the doctrinal positions held by many.
+Unfortunately, common sense seems to be rather scarce when it comes to the Scriptures these days.
+It is both amazing and appalling to see some of the doctrinal positions held by many.
 The ridiculous social media comments where someone supports their bogus religious opinion with a misinterpreted Bible passage are legion.
 But I'm already digressing… Oops!
 Sorry!

-Even worse, we also have Christianity-based cults — such as Mormonism, Jehovah's Witnesses, Christian Science (which is neither Christian nor scientific), Seventh-Day Adventism, and a host of others — who lift certain verses and passages out of the Bible and misinterpret them to serve their own warped doctrinal ends.
+Yet worse, we also have Christianity-based cults — such as Mormonism, Jehovah's Witnesses, Christian Science (which is neither Christian nor scientific), Roman Catholicism, and 7th Day Adventism, among others — who lift various verses and passages out of the Bible, misinterpreting them to serve their own warped doctrinal ends.
 Each of these groups also adds extra-biblical writings to their respective "canons of scripture," all of them conflicting with the Word of God itself.

 Avoid Eisegesis at All Costs

-The practical outworking of this mindset means allowing the Holy Spirit to teach us as He sees fit, not according to what we already assume or think we know, constantly holding our viewpoints up to the yardstick of the Word and adjusting them as needed, imitating the Berean believers of the early church, who:
+The practical outworking of this mindset means our allowing the Holy Spirit to teach us as He sees fit, not according to what we already think we know.
+In other words, we are constantly adjusting our attitudes/viewpoints to His by imitating those Berean folks in Acts, who:

 What Kind of Doctrine Are You Dealing With?